This article has been updated from a previous version.

 To be eligible for a reverse mortgage in Canada, you must be a homeowner who is at least 55 years old.
 If your spouse or partner is on the title of the home, they must also be at least 55 or older in order to qualify.

-Also known as an “equity release,” a reverse mortgage is designed for retirees who have already paid off at least 50% of their mortgage.
-It’s typically favoured by cash-strapped seniors because they won’t be obligated to make a monthly payment until they move, sell their home, or pass away.
-In order to keep the loan in good standing, homeowners need to pay property tax and home insurance, as well as keep the home in good condition.
+Also known as an “equity release,” a reverse mortgage is designed for cash-strapped retirees because they won’t be obligated to make a monthly payment until they move, sell their home, or pass away.
+However, most lenders will want to see that you have at least 50% equity in the home when you apply.
+And in order to keep the loan in good standing, homeowners need to pay any property taxes or home insurance premiums they have in effect, as well as keep the home in good condition.

 Like other popular refinancing options, such as a home equity line of credit (HELOC), you may face a prepayment penalty if you pay off your reverse mortgage before it comes due.
 The home you take a reverse mortgage out on must also be your primary residence, and should you choose to downsize or move, you’re still on the hook for repayment.

 How much can you borrow with a reverse mortgage?
-Well, that depends on a few factors: the type of home you live in, its appraised value, your gender and age, and your lender.
+Well, that depends on a few factors: the appraised value of your home, your age, and your lender.

 As of today, there are only two banks in Canada that offer reverse mortgages: HomeEquity Bank and Equitable Bank.